 DHASCO and ARASCO are microbial oils rich in the long-chain polyunsaturated fatty acids (LCPUFAs) docosahexaenoic acid (DHA) and arachidonic acid (ARA), respectively.
 DHA and ARA are the major fatty acids present in the structural phospholipids of the human brain and retina and accumulate rapidly in foetal and infant neural tissue during the last months of gestation and the first months of postnatal life.
 Although both term and pre-term infants are capable of endogenous synthesis of DHA and ARA from precursor fatty acids, this capacity appears to be sub-optimal to meet the demands of the developing tissues in pre-term infants.
-The evidence indicates that pre-term infants in particular benefit from a dietary supply of pre-formed LCPUFAs.
-While breast-fed pre-term infants can obtain this dietary supply from breast milk, which naturally contains pre-formed DHA and ARA, for the formula.
+The evidence indicates that pre-term infants in particular benefit from a dietary supply of preformed LCPUFAs.
+While breast-fed pre-term infants can obtain this dietary supply from breast milk, which naturally contains pre-formed DHA and ARA, for the formula-fed pre-term infant a dietary supply can only be obtained by supplementation of the formula.
 Hence, oils, such as DHASCO and ARASCO, which contain high levels of DHA and ARA, are being used to supplement a number of pre-term infant formula products and increasingly are also being used to supplement formula for term infants, although the evidence for benefit for this group is equivocal.